 Achieve a balanced body during your pregnancy with Sheppard Method Pilates.

 Low-impact exercise is an important part of a healthy pregnancy.
 Pregnancy puts tremendous strain on the ligaments, which can lead to injury and prolonged recovery time.
 Prenatal Pilates training offers the perfect solution for gaining core strength, increasing flexibility, learning proper breathing techniques, and building a balanced body.
-Serving West Los Angeles, Beverly Hills, Santa Monica and the San Fernando Valley, Sheppard Method Pilates brings a wealth of experience and in-depth knowledge to every class.
+Serving Westwood, Beverly Hills, Santa Monica and the San Fernando Valley, Sheppard Method Pilates brings a wealth of experience and in-depth knowledge to every class.
 Let us customize a Pilates plan that best suits the needs of you and your baby.

 Balanced Body Benefits for Pregnancy

 Pilates is a safe way to strengthen your body to better handle the strain of pregnancy.
 Regular Pilates workouts will improve the stability of your core, back, pelvic and abdominal muscles.
 Weak abdominal muscles can lead to back pain and pelvic discomfort that intensifies as you get further along in your pregnancy.
 By focusing on posture, alignment and control, Pilates movements build strength in these muscles and help them to operate as one cohesive unit, alleviating the pain of pregnancy and leading to a more balanced body.